Sports Massage for Runners: Why Experts Recommend It

 A competent massage therapist knows the trigger points and their associated referral patterns and uses static pressure to aid their release in this therapy.

-It’s great for runners who want to get rid of chronic pain, improve their muscles’ flexibility, strength, and range of motion.
+It’s great for runners who want to relieve chronic pain and improve their muscles’ flexibility, strength, and range of motion.

 Deep Tissue Massage

-Most runners have heard of deep tissue massage, which is sometimes mistaken with deep pressure.
-Unlike trigger point therapy, deep tissue massage targets both the upper and deep layers of muscles and fascia.
-This treatment is relatively intense because of the purposeful and focused nature of the massage.
+Most runners have heard of deep tissue massage, which is sometimes mistaken for deep pressure.
+Unlike trigger point therapy, deep tissue massage targets the upper and deep layers of muscles and fascia.
+This treatment is relatively intense because it is purposeful and focused.

 FAQS about Sports Massage for Runners